emresertoz/PeriodSuite/README.md

 ### Part 1 - Picard-Fuchs equations

 Clone this repository to a directory.
-Inside, open the folder "pathToSuite" and write the *complete* path to the directory which you have cloned this repository.
+Inside, open the folder "pathToSuite" and write the *complete* path to the directory in which you have cloned this repository.
 Alternatively, type `pwd > pathToSuite` from within the repo.

 For example: